sg-hk/sg-hk.github.io/ramblings.md

 up to the pure unicity of the individual.

-yet this perspective is still insufficient and inadequate and obsolete and crude and vile; yes i really do intend to use these morally-loaded guts and blood adjectives; human potential is magnificient and even trying to define what reifications all this latent power can take feels sacriligeous
+yet this perspective is still insufficient and inadequate and obsolete and crude and vile; yes i really do intend to use these morally-loaded guts and blood adjectives, because it feels sacriligeous to try to define what reifications human potential can take; and today's world plainly exposes this lie of a fixed group identity, of its necessity or its inevitable nature

-todays world lay bare how much of a lie it all was, this concept of fixed group identity, or at least its necessity, its ineluctable nature; why? because we are exposed to a much greater variety of manifestations of human spirit than in the past

-its through the other that the self can affirm its individuality and gain self-awareness
+why? because we are exposed to a much greater variety of manifestations of human spirit than in the past, and its through the other that the self can affirm its individuality and gain self-awareness

 its because there is another country, another tribe, another family, another person that a person, a family, a tribe or a country becomes a valid concept; exposure to that which is different shatters preconceptions and the subject then sublates its consciousness into something greater